-The G.E.
-Program at California State University, Fullerton, is divided into five categories:
+The GE Program at California State University, Fullerton, is divided into six areas:

-- I. Core Competencies
+- A. Core Competencies

+- B. Scientific Inquiry and Quantitative Reasoning

-- II.
-Historical and Cultural Foundations
+- C. Arts and Humanities

-- III.
-Disciplinary Learning
+- D. Social Sciences

-- IV.
-Lifelong Learning.
+- E. Lifelong Learning and Self-Development

-- V. Cultural Diversity
+- Z. Cultural Diversity

-These G.E. categories consist of lower-division (100- and 200-level) courses in areas fundamental to a university education and upper-division (300- and 400-level) courses that draw upon, integrate, apply, and extend the knowledge and skills that are the goals of the lower-division courses.
+These GE Areas consist of lower-division (100- and 200-level) courses in areas fundamental to a university education and upper-division (300- and 400-level) courses that draw upon, integrate, apply, and extend the knowledge and skills that are the goals of the lower-division courses.

-Category V includes goals for learning in the area of cultural diversity.
-Student work in Categories III and IV must include at least one three-unit course, identified with an asterisk (\), that meets the learning goals for Category V, Cultural Diversity.
+Area Z includes goals for learning in the area of cultural diversity.
+Student work in Areas C, D and E must include at least one three-unit course, identified with an asterisk (), that meets the learning goals for Area Z, Cultural Diversity.

-The goals of Category I, Core Competencies, are essential goals for the entire program of general education.
-Specifically, G.E. courses will include student writing assignments appropriate to the course.
-Writing assignments in G.E. courses should involve the organization and expression of complex data or ideas, and careful and timely evaluations of writing so that deficiencies are identified and suggestions for improvement and/or for means of remediation are offered.
+The goals of Area A, Core Competencies, are essential goals for the entire program of general education.
+Specifically, GE courses will include student writing assignments appropriate to the course.
+Writing assignments in GE courses should involve the organization and expression of complex data or ideas, and careful and timely evaluations of writing so that deficiencies are identified and suggestions for improvement and/or for means of remediation are offered.
 Assessments of the student's writing competence shall be used in determining the final course grade.
+Courses incorporating information competency shall provide opportunities for students to find, evaluate, select, synthesize, organize, cite, and present information and arguments clearly and effectively for a variety of purposes and audiences.

-The learning goals specified in this document identify ideal student learning objectives for each G.E. category and subcategory.
-Except where otherwise specifically provided for, no single course should necessarily be expected to pursue every goal specified for that course's category or subcategory, but the more goals that a particular course addresses the more appropriate that course will be as a general education offering.
+The learning goals specified in this document identify ideal student learning objectives for each GE area and subarea.
+Except where otherwise specifically provided for, no single course should necessarily be expected to pursue every goal specified for that course's area or subarea, but the more goals that a particular course addresses the more appropriate that course will be as a general education offering.